Tim Akpinar

 Tim handles motor vehicle accidents, slip & fall accidents, medical malpractice, boating accidents, cruise ship accidents, and complex hull/machinery/cargo cases.
 Tim represents commercial mariners, recreational boaters, cruise ship passengers, and other injury plaintiffs.
 As a former shipboard officer, he understands the importance of the Jones Act and other maritime laws.

 Tim taught law at SUNY Maritime College and in the MBA program at Southern New Hampshire University.
-On a limited basis, he tutors law school graduates for the New York State Bar Exam.
+He worked for BARBRI in preparing bar exam candidates, and on a limited independent basis, he tutors law school graduates for the New York State Bar Exam.
 He is referenced in Wikipedia - Seaman’s Manslaughter Statute.
 Tim was asked to cover the subject of limitation of liability for the American Trial Lawyers Association (Defeating Limitation of Liability in Maritime Law).

-Tim worked as an environmental engineer for an 826 MW generating station where he trained NYC firefighters in first responder plant hazards that included 138,000-volt equipment, high-pressure steam, and bulk chemical storage.
-He worked as a shift supervisor at a 425 MW station, responsible for steam turbines and auxiliaries.
+Tim worked as an environmental engineer for an 826 MW generating station where he trained NYC firefighters in first responder plant hazards that included 138,000-volt transformers, high-pressure steam, hydrogen-cooled generators, and bulk chemical storage.
+He worked as a shift supervisor at a 425 MW station, responsible for steam turbines and baseload generators.

 Tim covers maritime law topics for nationally published maritime and boating magazines, including WorkBoat, The Ensign (US Power Squadron), Offshore, Marine Officer, and LI Boating World.
 Tim can be reached at (718) 224-9824 or timakpinarlawoffice@verizon.net.